jenniyan/kinnect/Meeting Documentation/README.md

 # Week 5 Discussion 5/1/26 (In-Person Meeting):
 ### Attendees:  Yuxuan, Zhengyu Dong, Niharika Yalla, Jennifer Yan.
 We went over the Homework 2 assignment as a class.
+As a team, we discussed what parts of the HW 2 assignment need to be completed and we made a rough plan.

 # Week 6 Discussion 5/8/26 (In-Person Meeting):
 ### Attendees: Yuxuan, Zhengyu Dong, Xinlei Liang (Ethan), Niharika Yalla, Jennifer Yan
-We went over our plan as a group and then discussed it with our TA.
+We went over our project plan as a group and then discussed it with our TA afterward.

 # Week 7 Discussion 5/15/26 (In-Person Meeting):
 ### Attendees: Yuxuan, Zhengyu Dong, Xinlei Liang (Ethan), Jennifer Yan